zkonge/must-typing/README.md

 # Must-typing

-Force you (or your user) annotate function types.
+Force you (or your user) annotate function type hints.

 **Notice: It's more like a joke, use it carefully.**